harleytml/tsos-nucleus/documents/TSOS-Ports.md

 psp

-This is the Sony Playstation Portable.
+This is the Sony Playstation Portable, with MIPS32 processors.

 nspire